deeppatel23/Todoish/README.md

 # Todoish
 A simple ToDo app where you can add categories and items to individual categories.
-The app creates a local database so that you can use the app offline.
+The app creates a local database with <b>CORE Data</b> so that you can use the app offline.

 <h3>Features</h3>
 <ul>